HazyResearch/deepdive/doc/example-spouse.md

 ## 0. Preparation
 First of all, make sure that [DeepDive has been installed](installation.md).

-Next, DeepDive will store all data—input, intermediate, output, etc.—in a relational database;
+Next, DeepDive will store all data—input, intermediate, output, etc.—in a relational database.
-currently, Postgres, Greenplum, and MySQL are supported, however Greenplum or Postgres are strongly recommended.
+Currently, Postgres, Greenplum, and MySQL are supported; however, Greenplum or Postgres are strongly recommended.
 To set the location of this database, we need to configure a URL in the [`db.url` file](../examples/spouse/db.url), e.g.:

 ```bash